vilsaira/SOLID/README.md

 In microstructural modelling with MDT v0.14.5 [5] the reliability weights can be specified by the user as so:
   > input_data = mdt.load_input_data(...volume_weights=weights)

-Notably, many tools do not support robust modelling and these weights might not be easily added to pipelines usings such tools.
+Many tools do not support robust modelling and these weights might not be easily added to pipelines usings such tools.

 ----- References  -----
 [1] Sairanen, V., A. Leemans, and C. M. W. Tax.
 "Fast and accurate Slicewise OutLIer Detection (SOLID) with informed model estimation for diffusion MRI data."
 NeuroImage 181 (2018): 331-346.